startwind/forrest/docs/formats/yaml-format.md

 - `not-empty`: checks if the given value is not empty.
 - `file-exists`: checks if a file exists.
 - `file-not-exists`: checks if a file does not exist.
+- `identifer`: checks if a string only contains lowercase letters or numbers.

 #### Example